-Naturally, the born and raised California girl’s home is a master class in swoon-worthy, texture-rich bohemia, with that timeless glamor and modern femininity we’ve all come to know and love from her.
-In collaboration with interior designer Katherine Carter, Conrad struck a stylish balance between her West Coast sensibility and that traditional, almost colonial aesthetic for a clean and polished look with major Cali-cool vibes.
+Naturally, the born-and-raised California girl’s home was a master class in swoon-worthy, texture-rich bohemia, with that timeless glamor we’ve all come to know and love from her.
+In collaboration with interior designer Katherine Carter, Conrad struck a stylish balance between her West Coast sensibility and a traditional, almost colonial aesthetic for a clean and polished look with major Cali-cool vibes.

 For someone who loves to entertain, the La Cornue range was essential, as was the giant island.
 “When you have people over, everyone just ends up in the kitchen … so I thought that [this space] was great not only for entertaining but also for food preparation,” she said.
 “It’s so great to spread everything out.
 It’s a nice way to prepare a meal.
 I really love how open and spacious it is—and the storage in this kitchen is incredible.”